godatadriven/python-devcontainer-template/blogpost.md

     rm /tmp/requirements-dev.txt
 ```

-> 📢 The full Devcontainer implementation and all above steps can be found in the various branches of the [godatadriven/python-devcontainer-template](https://github.com/godatadriven/python-devcontainer-template) repo.
+> 📢 The full Devcontainer implementation and all the above steps can be found in the various branches of the [godatadriven/python-devcontainer-template](https://github.com/godatadriven/python-devcontainer-template) repo.

 ## Devcontainer architecture: Three environments 🎁

-With the CI now set up, we can find that we can re-use the same Docker image for two purposes.
+With the CI now set up, we can find that we can reuse the same Docker image for two purposes.
 For local development and running our quality checks.
 And, if we were to deploy this application to production, we could configure the Devcontainer to use our production image as a base, and install extra dependencies on top.
-If we would want to optimise the CI image to be as lightweight as possible, we could also strip off any extra dependencies that we do not require in the CI environment; things like extra CLI tooling, a better shell like ZSH, and so forth.
+If we would want to optimize the CI image to be as lightweight as possible, we could also strip off any extra dependencies that we do not require in the CI environment; things as extra CLI tooling, a better shell such as ZSH, and so forth.

-In fact, this sets us up for having 3 different images for our entire lifecycle.
+This sets us up for having 3 different images for our entire lifecycle.
 One for Development, one for CI, and finally one for production.
 This can be visualized like so:

 ![three-environments-docker-images-devcontainer](https://godatadriven.com/wp-content/uploads/2022/10/three-environments-docker-images-devcontainer-setup.png)

 So, we can see, when using a Devcontainer you can re-use your production image and build on top of it.
 Install extra tooling, make sure it can talk to VSCode, and you're done 🙏🏻.

 ## Going further 🔮
-There's lots of other resources to explore; Devcontainers are well-documented and there are many posts about it.
+There are lots of other resources to explore; Devcontainers are well-documented and there are many posts about it.
 If you're up for more, let's see what else you can do.
 ### Devcontainer features

 Devcontainer [features](https://containers.dev/features) allow you to easily extend your Docker definition with common additions.
 Some useful features are:

-- [Common Debian Utilities](https://github.com/devcontainers/features/tree/main/src/common-utils) (Installs ZSH using _Oh My ZSH_, a non-root user and useful CLI tools like `curl`)
+- [Common Debian Utilities](https://github.com/devcontainers/features/tree/main/src/common-utils) (Installs ZSH using _Oh My ZSH_, a non-root user, and useful CLI tools like `curl`)
 - [AWS CLI](https://github.com/devcontainers/features/tree/main/src/aws-cli)
 - [Azure CLI](https://github.com/devcontainers/features/tree/main/src/azure-cli)
 - [Git](https://github.com/devcontainers/features/tree/main/src/git)